The ProActive Staff

 Johnny is from West Virginia but grew up in small eastern CO town called Bethune.
 He recently graduated from CSU with a B.S. in Health and Exercise Science, concentrating in Sports Medicine.
 He plans to apply for graduate school in the near future, with hopes of becoming a Doctor of Physical Therapy.

-In the mean time, Johnny enjoys playing basketball and football, watching his fellow Rams and the Steelers & Broncos, fishing, camping, biking, tasting the best beers around Fort Collins, and spending time with his friends and family.
+In his free time, Johnny enjoys watching and playing basketball and football, doing anything outdoors like biking, fishing, and camping, and tasting the best beers around Fort Collins.
+He also enjoys spending time with his friends and family, and his dog, Maple.

 Amanda Lederhos -- The Boss